Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 Facebook Twitter

-Tim Clothier is behind the eye-popping illusions in the campy new musical
+Tim Clothier is behind many of the eye-popping illusions in the campy new musical

 ---

-A fan of the 1992 dark comedy that inspired the show, Clothier knew translating the film's special effects to the stage would be quite the challenge.
+A fan of the 1992 dark comedy that inspired the show, Clothier knew translating the film's special effects to the stage would be quite the challenge and require a close collaboration with director-choreographer Christopher Gattelli.
 Like the movie, the musical centers on two frenemies willing to do anything to stay young and beautiful: Smash's Megan Hilty is narcissistic performer Madeline Ashton and Jennifer Simard (Company, Once Upon a One More Time) is Helen Sharp, the writer living in her shadow.
 Christopher Sieber (Shrek the Musical, The Prom) is Ernest, the schlub torn between them, and Destiny Child's Michelle Williams is the mysterious woman who makes them an offer they really should refuse: immortality.

 The film, which starred Meryl Streep and Goldie Hawn, is a cult classic that comments on impossible beauty standards in a misogynist society and features some hilariously gory special effects as Madeline and Helen inflict ugly wounds on each other.
-Clothier was tasked with conjuring those ghastly illusions onstage, sans green screen.
+Clothier was tasked with helping to conjure those ghastly illusions onstage, sans green screen.

 "There were a lot of really important moments visually that we had to make decisions on," he explains.
 "What is theatrical magic?
 And what is stuff where we ask you to suspend your disbelief?"

-There are many how-did-they-do-that moments in the show, including a catastrophic fall down a sweeping staircase that leaves Madeline mangled and a gunshot that blows a hole through Helen's torso, plus whimsical singing bottles in the basement.
+There are many how-did-they-do-that moments in the show, including a catastrophic fall down a sweeping staircase that leaves Madeline mangled, originally conceived and designed by Gattelli along with ensemble member and acrobatics captain Warren Yang, as well as a gunshot that blows a hole through Helen's torso.

-The staircase tumble is what first puts Clothier's skills in the spotlight.
+The staircase tumble is the first jaw-dropping effect.
 It's a slow-motion humor-horror show as audiences watch (and hear!)
 Madeline seemingly falling to her death.

 "There's a lot more going on than you probably realize," he says.
 "Obviously, we've got trick stuff to do with the way that the set designer put it together, but there's also the fight direction, choreography, performers, costuming—all of those people work together to make that scene happen."